Galle Municipal Council: Representation

 The Galle Municipal Council is divided into 15 wards and is represented by 35 councillors, elected using an open list proportional representation system.

+2025 local government election

 2018 local government election

 Results of the local government election held on 8 February 2018:

 2011 local government election

 Results of the local government election held on 8 October 2011:

 The Galle Municipal Council has five standing committees each headed by committee chairman.
 The standing committees are Finance and Tender, Works and Solid Waste, Health and Sanitisation, Electricity and Water, and Environment.